Image Optimization

 • The number of product images on each page.

-• What kind of product shots and angles your customers prefer.
+• What kind of product shots and angles do your customers prefer?

 • The number of listings you have per category page.